 - Share injection drugs.

 Taking PrEP daily costs about $900 per month.
+Generic versions are available for approximately $250 per month.
 PrEP is not covered by OHIP.
 Some private health plans will cover it.

 Book an appointment with an HIV Specialist at the ARCH Medcial Clinic.

 In Ontario, HIV is concentrated in priority populations for whom PrEP could be very beneficial and impactful as part of a combination approach to HIV prevention and sexual health care.
 Despite Truvada® being approved by Health Canada in February 2016 for PrEP it remains prohibitively expensive and out of reach to most people.
 In particular, individuals who lack the financial means to pay out of pocket and who don’t have health insurance.